abrahamlaria/static-website/content/development/first-non-repeated-character-algorithm.md

 <!--more-->
 ## Problem

 Given a string, find and return the first instance on a non-repeating character in it.
-If the is no such character, return "_".
+If there is no such character, return "_".

 **Note:** Write a solution that only iterates over the string once and uses O(1) additional memory.